In this section:

 Biosecurity

-The term biosecurity encompasses both bioexclusion (keeping infectious diseases out of holdings) and biocontainment (reducing infectious disease threats within the farm).
+The term biosecurity encompasses both external (keeping infectious diseases out of holdings) and internal (reducing infectious disease threats within the farm) biosecurity.

 TB Biosecurity Review (TASAH)